BackendStack21/fast-gateway/README.md

   // Known compatible frameworks: Restana, Express.js
   // If omitted, restana is used as default HTTP framework server,
   // Optional restana library configuration (https://www.npmjs.com/package/restana#configuration)
-  // If the given value is a function instead of an object, it will be considered a restana server factory.
   //
-  // If "server" is provided, this settings are ignored.
+  // Please note that if "server" is provided, this settings are ignored.
   restana: {},
   // Optional global middlewares in the format: (req, res, next) => next()
   // Default value: []